Superconductivity and charge-density-wave in the Holstein model on the Penrose Lattice

 We implement the DQMC algorithm to simulate the finite-temperature properties of \Eq{Ham}.
-Remarkably, the model in \Eq{Ham} is free of the notorious minus sign problem \cite{method,method1,assaadreview,lireview}, enabling the numerically accurate simulation on the model with large system size and at low temperature.
-The details of the DQMC simulation are included in SI.
+Due to the symmetry where up and down spins couple in an identical way to the phonon field, the model is free of the notorious minus sign problem \cite{method,method1,assaadreview,lireview,Wu2005prb,Li2016prl}, enabling the numerically accurate simulations with large system sizes and low temperatures.
+The details of simulation are included in SM~\cite{supply}.